juliekohl/juliekohl/README.md

 ### Hi there!
 I'm Julie Kohl 👋

 - 🔭 I’m a Front-end Developer focused on TypeScript and Vue.JS
-- 🌱 I’m currently learning more about Back-end, which includes Express and MySQL
+- 🌱 I’m currently learning more about Back-end, which includes Express, Laravel, PHP, MySQL and AWS.
 - 😄 Pronouns: She/Her

 <div align="center">